Connerjm/Weather-Dashboard/README.md

 - [x] Impliment the search history, saving locally.
 - [x] Validate User input/Handle error codes from API calls.
+- [ ] Repopulate the weather cards when clicking a history entry.
+- [ ] Limit history entries.
+- [ ] Don't add duplicate entries in the history, just move it to the top.
 - [ ] Put the error alert in a modal?
 - [ ] Get the users current city and initialize to that location?
 - [ ] Put State abriviations after city names in the history and current forecast card?